ing-bank/flink-deployer/README.md

 To be able to test the deployer locally, follow these steps:

-1. Build the CLI tool: `env GOOS=linux GOARCH=amd64 go build ./cmd/cli && docker-compose build deployer`
+1. Build the CLI tool docker image: `docker-compose build deployer`
 2. ***optional***: `cd flink-sample-job; sbt clean assembly; cd ..` (Builds a jar with small stateful test job)
 3. `docker-compose up -d jobmanager taskmanager` (start a Flink job- and taskmanager)
 4. `docker-compose run deployer help` (run the Flink deployer with argument `help`)